Amrr-Tarek/py-asm/README.md

 ```

 ## Suggested Improvements
-- Using python to run the code.
+- Using python to run the assembly code.
 Outputs the variables latest state or sth.